 Motley Rice LLC

-Fidelma also held a central role in the state of Rhode Island's trial against former corporate manufacturers of lead paint pigment.
+Fidelma held a central role in the state of Rhode Island's trial against former corporate manufacturers of lead paint pigment.
 She continues to manage cases seeking to hold the lead paint pigment industry accountable for the childhood lead poisoning crisis and provide restitution and compensation to affected children and families.
 As a result of her work for lead poisoning victims, the Wisconsin State Supreme Court became the first to recognize the legal rights of poisoned children to sue lead paint pigment manufacturers.
 She also played a lead role in representing the community of Tallevast, Florida, in a lawsuit against Lockheed Martin Corporation involving the pollution of the community's groundwater with PCE and TCE.